hazelcast/hazelcast-reference-manual/src/Set.md

 }
 ```

-Hazelcast Set uses `ItemListener` to listen to events which occur when items are added to and removed from the Set.
+Hazelcast Set uses `ItemListener` to listen to events that occur when items are added to and removed from the Set.
 Please refer to the [Listening for Item Events section](#listening-for-item-events) for information on how to create an item listener class and register it.

 ### Configuring Set